ForgeRock/forgeops/README.ng.md

 #### image

-Both the current forgeops script and the new forgeops-ng script will update the image-defaulter in your Kustomize overlay when doing a build.
+Both the current forgeops script and the new forgeops script will update the image-defaulter in your Kustomize overlay when doing a build.
 The image script was created to help out Helm users by updating the images in the values files for the requested overlay.